 Flooring can make a big difference in the overall appeal of your home.
 Many people prefer the look of hardwood, but if you’re looking for an alternative to traditional hardwood floors, bamboo flooring is definitely the way to go.
 It’s durable and resilient flooring and much more of a renewable resource than hardwood.
 Don’t be misled — bamboo isn’t actually hardwood, though it’s often referred to as such.
 Instead, bamboo is a kind of grass that’s processed to make the final boards that wind up on your floor.
 It’s a great eco-conscious alternative that looks classy, is easy to clean, and is durable, which is many of the same reasons homeowners like hardwood so much.
 We’ll talk about why you should look at over hardwood, how bamboo flooring is created, and what you need to know about installing it.
+Also, remember that quality varies greatly between bamboo flooring brands, so always be diligent be reading up on bamboo flooring reviews for any brand you’re considering.

 What Is Bamboo Flooring?